Investing in Your Future

 Enrolled students may also find a detailed cost of attendance in their WebCampus portal.

-*Cost of living is calculated on a 10 to 12-month schedule depending on the year of study and assumes a one-bedroom apartment at the localized annual average rate for those choosing off-campus as their housing designation.
-Utilities are included for those off-camps, but not for those who indicate “with parent” for housing.
+Cost of living is calculated on a 10 to 12-month schedule depending on the year of study and assumes a single occupant, one-bedroom apartment at a localized market average rate along with utilities.
 On campus housing, such as dormitories, is not an option.
-Additional mileage consideration is also included for clinical training travel.
+Additional mileage consideration is also included for clinical training travel, along with year of study specific educational or training expenses.

 In-State Residents Year 1 Year 2 Year 3 Year 4